Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Experiments

 \subsection{Replaying Soccer Games}

 RoboCup \citep{KA+97} is an international scientific robot competition in which teams of multiple robots compete against each other.
 Its different leagues provide many sources of robotics data that can be used for further analysis and application of machine learning.
-A \emph{soccer simulation} game lasts 10\,mins and is divided into 6000 time steps where the length of each cycle is 100\,ms. Logfiles contain information about the game, in particular about the current positions of all players and the ball including velocity and orientation for each cycle. \citet{MO+19} describe a research dataset using some of the released binaries of the RoboCup 2D soccer simulation league \citep{CDF+03} from 2016 and 2017 \citep[see also][]{MO+18}.
-In our experiments we evaluated ten games of the top-five teams (available from \url{https://bitbucket.org/oliverobst/robocupsimdata}), considering only the $(x,y)$-coordinates of the ball and the altogether 22 players for all time points during the so-called \enquote{play-on} mode\opt{long}{ \citep[see also][]{Ste18}}.
+A \emph{soccer simulation} game lasts 10\,mins and is divided into 6000 time steps where the length of each cycle is 100\,ms. Logfiles contain information about the game, in particular about the current positions of all players and the ball including velocity and orientation for each cycle.
+For our experiments we evaluated ten games of the top-five teams in a public research dataset \citep{MO+19} that contains recorded games from the RoboCup 2D soccer simulation league \citep{CDF+03,GFG16} in 2016 and 2017 \citep{MO+18}\opt{unblind}{ (dataset available from \url{http://bitbucket.org/oliverobst/robocupsimdata})}.
+We consider the $(x,y)$-coordinates of the ball and all 22 players for all time points during regular game play, the so-called \emph{play-on} mode.

-For PrNN learning, we use only every $10$-th time step of each game with $d = 2+2 \cdot 22 = 46$ input dimensions and start with a reservoir consisting of $N^\mathrm{res} = 500$ neurons.
-We repeat the learning procedure until the NRMSE is smaller than $1$; on average, already two attempts suffice for this.
-This means, if we replay the game by the learned PrNN (in output generating mode), then on average the predicted positions deviate less than 1\,m from the real ones -- over the whole length of the game (cf. Fig.~\ref{game}).
-Dimensionality reduction leads to a significant reduction of the network size -- about 24\% if we concentrate on the relevant components for the ball trajectory (cf. Tab.~\ref{robocup}).
-The complete learning procedure runs in seconds on standard hardware.
+For LRNN learning, we use only every $10^\text{th}$ time step of each 6000 step game with $d = 2+2 \cdot 22 = 46$ input dimensions and start with a reservoir consisting of $N^\mathrm{res} = 500$ neurons.
+We repeat the learning procedure until the RMSE is smaller than $1$; on average, already two attempts suffice for this.
+This means, if we replay the game by the learned LRNN (in output generating mode) then on average the predicted positions deviate less than 1\,m from the real ones (Euclidean distance) -- over the whole length of the game (cf. \cref{game}~Left).
+Network size reduction leads to significantly less neurons compared to the original number $N = 46+500 = 546$ -- on average 29.2\% if we concentrate on the relevant components for the ball trajectory (cf. \cref{robocup}).
+Note that the size of the learned network is in $O(N)$ (cf. \cref{complexity}).
+Thus, the LRNN model is smaller than the original time series representation of a game, which means it is substantially compressed.
+The complete learning procedure runs in less than a minute on standard hardware.